danielmichaels/shunt/README.md

 # Shunt

+> [!CAUTION]
+> This is in active development - the API should be considered unstable

 A high-performance, rule-based message router for NATS JetStream with an integrated HTTP gateway and automated token management.

 Rules are stored in NATS KV and hot-reloaded via KV Watch — no restarts required.